Required Tools

 Safety Equipment

-- Gloves: Protects hands from sharp objects and harmful substances.
+- Gloves: Protects hands from chemicals and sharp objects during cleaning.

-- Dust Masks: Prevents inhalation of dust and allergens during cleaning.
+- Dust Mask: Prevents inhalation of dust and allergens, especially in neglected properties.

 Local Rental Options